marvelousmlops/cookiecutter-datascience/README.md

 ## How to use
 - Go to workflows, run `Create Repo` workflow by providing the following inputs:
-    - Repo name: Name of the repository you want to create. (must follow naming convention, starts with opco name e.g. maxi, dll, alfa-beta
+    - Repo name: Name of the repository you want to create
-    - Product name: Name of the data science product, e.g. personalized-offers, topn, search.
+    - Product name: Name of the data science product.
     - Operation team: Name of the team who owns the product, e.g. Data Science, MLOps.

 ## What it does